utkinn/PyGmod/_sources/for_addon_developers/getting_started.rst.txt

 Getting Started for Addon Developers
 ====================================

-First, check :doc:`Addon development tutorial <tutorial1>` to learn how to create simple addons.
+First, check out :doc:`Addon development tutorial <tutorial1>` to learn how to create simple addons.
-Then, see :doc:`Module reference <../reference>` to see what PyGmod library provides for you.
+Then, see :doc:`Module reference <../reference>` to see the list of libraries PyGmod provides to you.